grace-bible/GAM-boarding-scripts/README.md

   - Slack
   - Planning Center, Resi, Bluebolt, Multitracks, Soundtrack Your Brand, Bitwarden
   - Notion, Tally, GitHub, n8n, Meraki
-- [ ] Suspend or delete the user account[^1]
+- [ ] Suspend or delete the user account

 > [!WARNING]
 > Make _sure_ you need to _delete_ a user before doing so!
+By suspending a user at offboarding instead of deleting them, we avoid the irreversible action [until we can confidently proceed](https://support.google.com/a/answer/9048836).

 ### Reclaim issued assets

 - [ ] Computer, keyboard, mouse, monitor

-[^1]: By suspending a user at offboarding instead of deleting them, we avoid the irreversible action [until we can confidently proceed](https://support.google.com/a/answer/9048836).

 ## License